AbhinavGoel9/Fun-Python-Chatbots/Chatbot with Python, HTML, and CSS/README.md

 - Ensure you have a good understanding of Flask and HTML frameworks for successful deployment.
 - The Chatterbot library is used for generating responses.
 Familiarize yourself with its basics for better comprehension.

 Feel free to explore the code and adapt it based on your preferences.
-If you want to skip the basics and dive into the code, you can find the relevant code snippets for building and deploying the chatbot at the end of this README.
+If you want to skip the basics and dive into the code.

-*Note: Please refer to the original code for accurate formatting, and ensure to adapt it according to your needs.*